 - Purchase promotional giveaway items like t-shirts, keychains, etc.

-- Fund out-of-state travel
+- Fund out-of-state expenses, including out of state travel

 If an organization or project does not meet all of the above requirements, we will not consider it.